 Because of the findings, the study went on to conclude that Moxibustion and Acupuncture are effective, and most importantly safe modalities to correct breech presentation in a clinical setting.
-Optimum time for correcting a breech presentation with Moxibustion is at 34 weeks, although it is possible to assist the correction of a breech presentation up to 39 weeks (Betts, D, 2006 p, 132).
+The optimum time for correcting a breech presentation with Moxibustion is at 34 weeks, although it is possible to assist the correction of a breech presentation up to 39 weeks (Betts, D, 2006 p, 132).

 It is important to point out, that although acupuncture and moxibustion are very effective, some babies are stubborn, and will remain in the breech position.
 It is always imperative that this situation is discussed with your primary health practitioner before any decisions are made, although acupuncture and moxibustion is a safe and gentle option to help women with breech babies.

 To make an appointment with our acupuncturist to assist in turning your breech baby, call our Milton clinic on 07 3367 0337.

 Moxibustion treatment of Breech presentation AJCM (2001) Kanakura, Kometani, Nagata et. al.